 St John Eye Hospital has a large outpatients department, specialist eye units, operating theaters and 24-hour eye emergency services.
-There are also hospitals in Gaza and Hebron, a clinic in Anabta and mobile outreach vans.
+There are also hospitals in Gaza and Hebron, clinics in Anabta and Kufor Aqab and mobile outreach vans.

 At a weekly pediatric clinic, six-year-old Luma’s severe squint was diagnosed early enough to avoid surgery

 "There is nowhere else in Palestine with St John’s level of training.
 I would not trust anyone other than St John with my daughter’s eyes.”